This Seared Salmon with Lemon Risotto is an elegant main course perfect for entertaining or if you are spending date night at home.

 - Cook the salmon for 3 minutes then turn and cook for a further 3 minutes.

 - Remove from the pan and tent with foil whilst you finish the risotto.

 To finish and serve

 - Once the salmon is cooked.
 Add the remaining stock to the risotto and stir over a gentle heat.

-- Add in the butter, and the juice of one lemon and zest of 2 lemons.
+- Add in the butter, and the juice and zest of the lemon.

 - Stir vigorously to create a luscious creamy risotto.

 - Spoon out the risotto and top with the cooked salmon, plenty of fresh parsley and a good grinding of black pepper.